My Role

 Industry

-During my six-month apprenticeship at Keysight Technologies, I designed test automation workflows at scale.
+At Keysight Technologies, I designed for unified test automation workflows at scale.

 My Team at the Keysight Office